Burn the Sky

 Set in this post-apocalyptic world, there are still those who wish to follow in the steps of those before.

-Murder throws the new world into chaos and a mob want to hang the primary candidate.
+Murder throws the new world into chaos, and a mob wants to hang the primary candidate.
 He must clear his name before he can continue his work.

 There is more happening in the background as generations move on between the two books.